On this page

 Undergraduate honours theses are not available in the Library.
 Some departments (e.g. English) keep bound honours essays in the department office.
 In some cases, the only possibility for finding an honours essay may be to contact the author or the faculty supervisor.

-Digital theses
+Digital theses and projects

-Digital theses are available:
+Digital theses and projects are available:

 - For theses between 1998 and 2002 search either Dissertations and Theses Abstracts and Index or Theses Canada.

-Find theses by department or faculty
+Find theses and projects by department or faculty

 - Go to the SFU Library Catalogue.